Cart

 0

-Year after year, the Mille Miglia attracts millions of people from all over the world to Italy.
-On this page you will find useful information about participation and the route of the popular classic car rally.
+The Mille Miglia attracts millions of people from all over the world to Italy, year after year.
+On this page you will find useful information about the date, the routing and possibilities to participate to the popular classic car rally.

 The Mille Miglia´s turbulent history should be familiar to every classic car fan.
 Did you know, for example, that a racer became a knight for his success at the Mille Miglia, or how the Mile Miglia came to a tragic end in 1957?
 Below you will find two compelling stories.

-Mille Miglia Team auf der Piazza Il Campo
+Mille Miglia Teams auf der Piazza Il Campo in Siena

 Red carpet glamour – today`s Mille Miglia.